Photo/Takanori Ota

 Before heading up the mountain, the participants announced their enthusiasm, saying things like, "We'll have fun!" and "We'll do our best!" before heading to the summit

-The target spot for the day was guide Kawaguchi's favorite spot.
-We took the Nagasaka Gondola up and headed to the base camp area.
+The spot we're aiming for today is one of guide Kawaguchi's favorites.
+We'll take the Nagasaka Gondola up and head to the BC area.

-*A mountaineering registration form is required to enter the base camp area.
-This tour and seminar hosted by Compass House will file the mountaineering registration form for all participants, so there's no need to worry.
+*A climbing permit is required to enter the BC area.
+This tour/workshop organized by Compass House will submit climbing permits for all participants, so you can rest assured.

 Prepare to hike